chehrlic/qsqlcipher-qt6/README.md

   * for Linux: cmake ..\
   * cmake --build .
   * cmake --install .
+For windows you have to build the debug and the release plugin (linked against the respective Qt library) by passing '-DCMAKE_BUILD_TYPE=Debug' or '-DCMAKE_BUILD_TYPE=Release' to the first cmake call.

 ## Use within your Qt programm
 Load the QSqlCipher plugin with [QSqlDatabase::addDatabase("QSQLCIPHER")](https://doc.qt.io/qt-6/qsqldatabase.html#addDatabase).